 Given the growing demand from the fast-growing Asian economies,

-companies find it attractive to export coal to emerging regions.
+companies find it attractive to export coal to the emerging

-Some of the names making the most from overseas coal exports are
+regions.
+Some of the names making the most from overseas coal

 CONSOL Energy Inc.

 ).
-To cater to the increasing demand for coal in Asian countries,
+To cater to the increasing demand of coal in Asian countries,

 Peabody has acquired Macarthur Coal in Australia and expanded its